Wealth is the ability to fully experience life.

 Over the years, I discovered that while you can take advice from others, read a lot of money books, and try different techniques, you also need to understand who you are, your strengths and weaknesses, and what beliefs are most important to you.

-We are all unique individuals with varying money beliefs, life experiences and personality traits; all of this forms the foundation of how we use money.
+We are all unique individuals with varying money beliefs, life experiences and personality traits; all of these form the foundation of how we use money.

 I learned rather quickly that I was an emotional spender.
 Why?
 Because I’m a sensitive person.
 And an introvert.